T90rahul/github-user-search/README.md

+# projectSetup
+node should be installed.
+npm install -g @angular/cli [if Angular vedio is not setup] npm i

 # GithubUserSearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2.
+This project was created using [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2.
+This project simply allows us to search for github users by username.
+We will be able to present whatever public information is available for that particular person.

 ## Development server